 Pressure ulcers are a serious issue for patients.
 Pressure ulcers cause skin breakdown which can result in infection and in some cases even death.
 When a patient develops a pressure ulcer it can increase their stay in the hospital.
 Patients need to be educated on ways in which they can help prevent pressure ulcers by shifting their weight as well as making regular attempts to move freely.
-Patients do not need to be put at an additional risk when pressure ulcers are completely preventable.
+Patients do not need to be put at an additional risk when pressure ulcers are usually preventablecompletely preventable.
 Developing a pressure ulcer decreases credibility in the medical staff caring over the patient.

 Research Articles on Prevention of Pressure Ulcers

 The first study analyzed was entitled “Use of Pressure-Redistributing Support Surfaces Among Elderly Hip Fracture Patients Across the Continuum of Care: Adherence to Pressure Ulcer Prevention Guidelines”.
 This was a quantitative study set forth to see if pressure-redistributing support services increased the incidence of pressure ulcers.
 The study was conducted with patients who had recent hip surgery and were using pressure-redistributing support services and ones that were not.
 The results of this study found that there was not a strong relationship between pressure-redistributing support surfaces and pressure ulcer development (Rich, SE, Margolis D, Shardell M, Hawkes WG, Miller RR, Amr S, Baumgarten M, 2011).
 The second article analyzed is titled “A Randomized Clinical Trial on Preventing Pressure Ulcers with Wheelchair Seat Cushions”.
 This study set forth to see if there was a difference in pressure ulcers occurring along the ischial tuberocities amongst wheelchair bound patients in twelve different nursing homes dependent upon what type of cushion they received.
-The study found that while they both decreases pressure ulcer incidence, the groups that received segmented foam cushions had a significant less occurrence of pressure ulcers than patients who received cushions filled with air, viscous fluid/foam, or gel/foam(Geyer MJ, Brienza DM, Karg P, 2011) .
+The study found that while they both decreases pressure ulcer incidence, the groups that received segmented foam cushions had a significantly less occurrence of pressure ulcers than patients who received cushions filled with air, viscous fluid/foam, or gel/foam(Geyer MJ, Brienza DM, Karg P, 2011) .
 The third and final study analyzed was entitled “Frequent manual repositioning and incidence of pressure ulcers among bedbound elderly hip fracture patients”.
 This study set forth to see if manual repositioning of at least every two hours decreased the incidence of pressure ulcers amongst patients who were bedridden due to hip surgery.
 The study found that there was no difference in pressure ulcer occurrence between patients who were moved at least every two hours and patients who weren’t moved as frequently(Baumgarten M, Margolis D, Orwig D, 2011).

 Analysis of Research Articles